Laynezilla/docker-gmod/README.md

-# docker-gmod-prophunt
+# docker-gmod
-Garry's Mod server for PropHunt gamemode.
-Can also be used for other gamemodes, just change the map, workshop collection, and gamemode environment variables
+Garry's Mod server base.
+Can be used for other gamemodes, just change the map, workshop collection, and gamemode environment variables

 ## Example Usages
 Containers may take several minutes to download new content.